sbrosinski/uberdoc/README.md

 ## Directory Layout

-    src                     --> contains the documents chapters
+    src                     --> contains the document's chapters
         chapter1
             img             --> optional image files for this chapter chapter1.md     --> markdown content for this chapter